kdeldycke/awesome-engineering-team-management/readme.md

 A compilation of advices, anecdotes, knowledge tidbits, discussions, industry small-talks and rants.
 A bibliography of sort, gathered the last few years while [transitioning my career from a software engineer to an engineer's manager](https://devtomanager.com/interviews/kevin-deldycke/).
 And later from a manager to a manager's managers (you all love recursion right? ʘ‿ʘ).

-You wonder what it looks like to be a manager from the inside?
-You just started your first job as the leader of a team?
-You're stuck into the day-to-day operations of the job?
-You need to move up to the next level?
-This guide is written for you!
+* You're a developer and wonders what it feels like to be a manager?
+* You just started your first position as the leader of a team?
+* You're stuck into the day-to-day operations of the job?
+* How can I move up to the next level?

-This body of work stands out from generic leadership and management literature, by providing uncompromising insights and practical advices to bootstrap your journey into the management career track, from a technical background.
+You'll find answers in this guide!
+It stands out from generic leadership and management literature, by providing uncompromising insights and practical advices to bootstrap your journey into the management career track, from a technical background.

 This list provides a progression to help with the transition to management.
 From general to specifics.
-It starts with an overview of the role, then describes its requirements, its position relative to others.
+It starts with an overview of the role, then describes its requirements, and its position relative to others.
 Then we delves into the day-to-day tools of the trade, both organizational and behavioral.
 At last we discuss about some of the dark sides of the job.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->